Children live in the world of fantasy and possess the power of imagination.

 We don’t want that right?

-When your child asks – “Mamma, can I become a cook?”.
+For example, when your child asks – “Mamma, can I become a cook?”.
 What will you say in return?

 Here are a few possibilities and probable responses.